zarf-dev/zarf/docs/6-contribute-to-zarf/4-style-guide.md

 Use *Caution* when: you need to highlight something critical or important.

 ### Linking Text
 Linking to other forms of documentation or references is a great way to provide additional insight to the reader.
 In general, cross-references or in text links can provide information that adds to the reader's understanding.

 Follow these guidelines to efficiently link the reader to other resources:

 * To write link text, use descriptive phrases that provide context for the material that you're linking to.
-  * “For more information on what Zarf consists of, see [Zarf Packages](https://docs.zarf.dev/docs/user-guide/zarf-packages/).
+  * "For more information on what Zarf consists of, see [Zarf Packages](../4-user-guide/2-zarf-packages/index.md).
 * When you write a complete sentence that refers the reader to another topic, introduce the link with the phrase For more information, see or For more information about..., see.
-   * "For more information, see [Getting Started](https://docs.zarf.dev/docs/getting-started)."
+   * "For more information, see [Getting Started](../3-getting-started.md)."

 When linking text, **avoid** using non-descriptive terms as the text.
-Using text such as “here” or “see more” can depreciate the usability for readers.
+Using text such as "here" or "see more" can depreciate the usability for readers.
 For example, do **not** say:
-* “For more information, see [here.]”
+* "For more information, see [here.]"
-* “You can also try out the component actions example [here.]”
+* "You can also try out the component actions example [here.]"

 ### Jargon
 Jargon is the specialized and often figurative terminology of a specific group to represent a larger concept—for example, camel case, swim lane, break-glass procedure, or out-of-the-box.
 Typically, the meaning of jargon isn't understood except by the specific group.
 For this reason, jargon can hamper our efforts to publish content that's clear.

 However, some jargon is widely understood and accepted by our industry or by the intended audience of a document.
 It can be valuable to include jargon in a document when you know that readers search for those terms.

-Don’t use jargon if:
+Don't use jargon if:

 * You can use a more familiar term, such as symbol instead of glyph.
 * The term is familiar to only a small segment of your readers.